e-dorigatti/e-dorigatti.github.io/_posts/2019-08-16-what_is_my_phd_about.markdown

 So that was quite a lot of information!
 To sum up, my research focuses on methods to design synthetic vaccines using computers.
-These vaccines are made from epitopes, which are short sequences of aminoacids that trigger a response from the body, and these methods should be able to tell us how confident they are that the designed vaccine is safe and effective.
+These vaccines are made from epitopes, which are short sequences of amino acids that trigger a response from the body, and these methods should be able to tell us how confident they are that the designed vaccine is safe and effective.